ModelEngine-Group/unified-cache-management/README.md

 ![architecture.png](./docs/source/_static/images/idea.png)

-All gray boxes are current classes in 0.9.2.
-Green boxes are proposed to add.
-Light green ones show out the future sub classes base on this framework.
+All gray boxes in the diagram represent existing classes in vLLM version 0.9.2, while the green boxes indicate newly added components by UCM.
+The light green boxes demonstrate potential future subclass extensions based on this framework.

-SpareKVBase is the base class of different algorithms.
-Just like KV connector design, it will hook few places of scheduler and layer.py to allow sparse algorithms do additional load, dump and calculate sparse KV blocks.
+UcmSparseBase is the base class of different sparse algorithms.
+Just like KV connector design, it will hook few places of scheduler and layer.py to do additional load, dump and calculate sparse KV blocks.

-SparseKVManager provide different KV block allocation methods for different algorithms.
-To keep all implementation under SpareKVBase, it will call SparseKVBase and real implementation will happen in sub class of sparse algorithms.
+SparseKVManager allows users to define custom KV block allocations for different algorithms.
+To keep all implementations unified under the SparseKVBase framework, the system calls the SparseKVBase base class, while the actual implementation occurs in subclasses of sparse algorithms.

-KVStoreBase helps decoupling sparse algorithms and external storage.
-It defined the methods how to talk to external storage, so any sparse algorithms can work with any external storage.
-Concepts here is blocks identify by ID with offset.
-This is not only for sparse but also naturally for prefix cache also.
-KVStoreConnector connect it with current KVConnectorBase_V1 to provide PC function.
+KVStoreBase helps decouple sparse algorithms from external storage.
+It defines methods for communicating with external storage, enabling any sparse algorithm to work seamlessly with any external storage system.
+The core concept here involves identifying blocks through IDs and offsets.
+This approach is not only suitable for sparse scenarios but also naturally accommodates prefix caching.
+The KVStoreConnector links it with the current KVConnectorBase_V1 to provide PC (Prefix Caching) functionality.

-NFSStore is sample implementation here provide ability to store blocks in local file system or NFS mount point in multi-server case.
+For example, NFSStore serves as a reference implementation that provides the capability to store KVCache in either a local filesystem for single-machine scenarios or through NFS mount points in multi-server environments.

-LocalCachedStore can reference any store to provide local DRAM read cache layer.

 ---